SirYancy/computer-apps/book/ch4-spreadsheets/tutorial-advanced-functions.md

     ![](images/advanced/7.png)

-6. The total should be the sum of all of the numbers that are in rows with your name!
+6. The total should be the sum of all of the numbers that are in rows with the name of the seller you selected!
 To finish, try to do the same thing with the *Units Sold* column.

 ### What if?